 1704.2.4 Report requirement.
 Approved agencies shall keep records of special inspections and tests.
 The approved agency shall submit reports of special inspections and tests to the Building Official upon request, [building official] and to the registered design professional in responsible charge.
 Individual inspection reports [Reports] shall indicate that work inspected or tested was or was not completed in conformance to approved construction documents.
 Discrepancies shall be brought to the immediate attention of the contractor for correction.
-If they are not corrected, the discrepancies shall be brought to the attention of the Building Official [building official] and to the registered design professional in responsible charge prior to completion of that phase of the work.
-A final report written by the registered design professional in responsible charge documenting all of the required special inspections and tests, the special inspectors, and the corrective action taken for [and correction off] any discrepancies noted in the inspections and [or] tests, shall be submitted [at a point in time agreed upon prior to the start of work] by the owner or the owner's authorized agent to the building official. applicant to the Building Official prior to the Building Official issuing the certificate of occupancy or temporary certificate of occupancy.
+If they are not corrected, the discrepancies shall be brought to the Building Official [building official] and to the registered design professional in responsible charge prior to completion of that phase of the work.
+A final report written by the registered design professional in responsible charge prior to completion of that phase of the work.
+A final report written by the registered design professional in responsible charge for the start of work] by the owner or the owner's authorized agent to [the building official] tests, shall be submitted [at a point in time agreed upon prior to the start of work] by the owner or the owner's authorized agent to [the building official] temporary certificate of occupancy.